 To use coffee grounds as fertilizer, simply work the grounds into the soil around your plants (a great use for stale coffee).
 Leftover, diluted coffee works well too!

 This is not a quick process.
-In order to maintain growing conditions that result in blue blooms, you will need to apply several times.
+In order to maintain growing conditions that result in blue blooms, you will need to apply many times.
 The trick is to be consistent from fall through spring, well before the hydrangeas bloom.
 The earlier you add coffee grounds to the soil, the earlier you affect the bloom color of the flower, since buds begin to develop during the winter.

 In addition to gorgeous blue blooms, adding coffee grounds to the soil has some other benefits, too.
 Coffee grounds will improve drainage, water retention and aeration of the soil.
 They also help microorganisms that are beneficial to plant growth thrive, and attract earthworms.